Project-OSRM/osrm-backend/CONTRIBUTING.md

+# Everyone

+Please take some time to review our [code of conduct](CODE_OF_CONDUCT.md) to help guide your interactions with others on this project.

 # User

 Before you open a new issue, please search for older ones that cover the same issue.
 In general "me too" comments/issues are frowned upon.
-You can add a :+1: emoji to the issue if you want to express interest in this.
+You can add a :+1: emoji reaction to the issue if you want to express interest in this.

 # Developer